 Not ‘hidden gems’ just really interesting places to visit in Edinburgh.

 While they are all worth visiting, some of them do tell a painful story but together are an integral part of Edinburgh history.
-As such, should time allow, are well worthwhile exploring.
+As such, should time allow, are well worth exploring.

-I’ve kept the number to four on this page which lets me add a bit more detail which you might not normally find on this type of article.
+I’ve kept the number to four on this page which lets me add a bit more detail that you might not normally find on this type of article.